darkeclipz/shader-compendium/docs/lighting.md

 ## Lambertian (wrapped)

+Wrapping the light can be used to fake subsurface scattering or area light.
+A parameter `wrap` is used which is a value between $[0, 1]$.

 <figure>
     <img src="../img/diffuse-wrapped.png" width="300">
 </figure>

-Wrapping the lighting can be used to fake subsurface scattering or area light.
-A parameter `wrap` is used which is a value between $[0, 1]$.

 ```glsl
 float brdf_lambertian_wrapped(vec3 N, vec3 L) {